tylerharter/cs320/s20/p1/README.md

 Important details:
 * y-axis label
-* larger font than the the default
+* larger font than the default
 * figure should be compact (shrink with `figsize`)
-* don't box the data in on the top and right
+* don't box the data on the top and right

 Here's a useful function you might use for getting AxesSubplot objects without the top/right borders: